rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 As mentioned above, Rust has strong backwards-compatibility guarantees.
 To this end, we are reluctant to make breaking changes.
-However, sometimes they are needed to correct compiler bugs (e.g. code that compiled but should not).
+However, sometimes they are needed to correct compiler bugs (e.g. code that compiled but should not) or make progress on some features.

 Depending on the scale of the breakage, there are a few different actions that can be taken.
 If the reviewer believes the breakage is very minimal (i.e. very